Florida police gave drivers a website for paying traffic fines. It directed them to pro-Trump merchandise.

 Offerings on the site include a Trump 2024 flag with the addendum “Let’s Go Brandon”; a garden flag that reads, “In this house we believe … Trump belongs in the White House”; and the 97-minute film “Trump 2024: The World After Trump,” which purports to document the “aggressive movement to transform America, strip away its freedoms and Judeo-Christian values.”

-Miami Beach Police spokesman Officer Ernesto Rodriguez told The Washington Post in an email that the department discovered a typo in the flier last week and told its roughly 400 officers to stop giving them to drivers.
+Miami Beach police spokesman Ernesto Rodriguez told The Washington Post in an email that the department discovered a typo in the flier last week and told its roughly 400 officers to stop giving them to drivers.
 It has corrected the mistake and is working on reprinting new inserts, Rodriguez said.

 In the meantime, officers are giving drivers outdated brochures without information about the online services, he told the Miami Herald, which first reported the story.